About Ewing sarcoma

 Ewing sarcoma is a rare type of bone cancer.

-The three main types of primary bone cancer are chondrosarcoma, osteosarcoma and Ewing sarcoma.
+The 3 main types of primary bone cancer are chondrosarcoma, osteosarcoma and Ewing sarcoma.

 Ewing sarcoma most commonly affects people who are 10 to 20 years old.

 A sarcoma is a type of cancer that develops in the body's supporting tissues.
-Bone sarcomas and soft tissue sarcomas are the two main types.
+Bone sarcomas and soft tissue sarcomas are the 2 main types.

 Ewing sarcoma usually occurs in bone.
 It most commonly develops in the: